-The South Central Action Area is home to 2.5 million residents living in three of Washington’s largest cities—Seattle, Bellevue, and Tacoma, and in suburban and rural residential development that reaches across unincorporated King and Pierce Counties.
-The northernmost portion of the action area is located in southwest Snohomish County.
+The South Central Puget Sound Action Area is home to about 3.5 million residents living in three of Washington’s largest cities—Seattle, Bellevue, and Tacoma—and in suburban and rural communities across unincorporated King and Pierce Counties and the southwestern corner of Snohomish County.

-The two largest bays in the South Central area are Seattle’s Elliott Bay and Commencement Bay, which is near Tacoma.
+The two largest bays in the LIO area are Seattle’s Elliott Bay and Tacoma’s Commencement Bay.
 Vashon-Maury is the largest island south of the Admiralty Inlet.
 The major currents within the saltwater basin of central Puget Sound generally flow northward along the west side of Vashon Island, and southward through the East Passage.
 The marine waters of Puget Sound form warm layers at the surface during the summer months due to river input and solar heating.
 These layers are mixed during winter months by seasonal winds and cool weather.
 An underwater sill by the Tacoma Narrows also alters the pattern of marine water circulation.

 South Central Puget Sound is the economic driver of the region, and largely of the State of Washington.
-The region generates over $200 billion in annual economic activity, comprising approximately 62 percent of the gross state product.
-Major commercial and industrial enterprises are concentrated here, including technology, aerospace, finance, insurance, health care, business and professional services, commercial fishing, recreation, and tourism.
-These industries are served by international port facilities in Seattle and Tacoma, along with SeaTac international airport, Boeing Field, and passenger and freight railroad services.
-The region has 14,900 acres of designated manufacturing industrial centers in six locations: Ballard Interbay, Duwamish, North Tukwila, Auburn/Kent, Overlake, and the Port of Tacoma.
-Water supply for most of the population of the area is provided by the City of Seattle and the City of Tacoma, through their operations on the Cedar and Green Rivers, respectively.
+The region within the Action Area generates over $300 billion in annual economic activity, comprising approximately 71% of the gross state product.
+Major commercial and industrial enterprises are concentrated here, including in the technology, aerospace, finance, insurance, health care, business and professional services, commercial fishing, recreation, and tourism industries.
+These industries are served by international seaport facilities in Seattle and Tacoma, along with SeaTac International Airport, Boeing Field, and passenger and freight railroad services.
+The region has over 16,200 acres of designated manufacturing industrial centers in six locations: Ballard Interbay, Duwamish, North Tukwila, Auburn/Kent, Overlake, and the Port of Tacoma.
+Water supply for most of the population of the area is provided by the Cities of Seattle and Tacoma through their operations on the Cedar and Green Rivers, respectively.